StealtherThreat/SolusJS/README.md

 ```
 If we want module to be reloaded again when above called, set #arg2 as true.

-So, if modules is to loaded at the starting point, call it like below from main javascript file
+So, if modules is to be loaded at the starting point, call it like below from main javascript file
 ```
 async function onInit() {
     await $_$.LOAD('hello');
 }
 ```
-and then from your html like below
+and then from your html like below.
+It will add the contents of your module html placed inside the div when page is loaded.
 ```
 <body onload="onInit();">
     <div id="hello"></div>